Real tennis: Winning openings

 Positioned mirroring the last gallery but on the hazard side, the winning gallery can be identified by the presence of a bell in the netting of the gallery that rings when the gallery is struck.
-The gallery is rarely defended, but difficult to hit, as inaccurate shots could go into hazard second gallery, conceding a hazard chase and losing the right to serve.
+Although the gallery is rarely defended, it is difficult to hit, as inaccurate shots could go into hazard second gallery (thereby conceding a hazard chase and losing the right to serve) or go up onto the penthouse (creating an easy shot for the Hazard Side players to take advantage of).

 Play

 The heavy, solid balls take a great deal of spin, which often causes them to rebound from the walls at unexpected angles.
 For the sake of a good chase (close to the back wall), it is desirable to use a cutting stroke, which imparts backspin to the ball, causing it to come sharply down after hitting the back wall.
 Players at the hazard end will generally try to hit the ball as deep into the court as possible to lay difficult chases and recover the serve.
 Players at the service end will use the uncertainty caused by the tambour to deceive their opponents.
 Different serves and strategies are deployed to prevent players hitting chases, galleries or openings, particularly when playing off chases.
 Moreover, because of the weight of the balls, the small racquets, and the need to defend the rear of the court, many lawn tennis strategies, such as playing with topspin, and serve-and-volley tactics, are ineffective, except in doubles play.

 Play must be continuous, so at the conclusion of one point, the server immediately collects a new ball and moves into position to serve the next point.
 Time wasting is generally not observed.
 Players may generally take a short break at the change of ends for refreshments, but may not leave the court except with the permission of the marker (and usually at the end of the set).
 The general etiquette is that the player changing from the service end to the hazard end will wait for the other player to come around the net, and place a ball on their racket for them to serve.